 The standards to test for STC have been established by the American Society for Testing and Materials (ASTM) using procedure E90.
 ASTM E90 is generally performed in a controlled laboratory environment, although it is not entirely uncommon to have a field test performed.
 A controlled laboratory test is much more consistent and reliable than a test done in the field.
 When testing in the field the environment and surroundings will cause the test results to vary when multiple tests are performed.

-The testing is performed by exposing the door to 16 standard frequencies from 125 Hz to 4000 Hz.
-The transmission loss values are then plotted on a sound pressure level graph and the resulting curve is compared to a standard reference contour.
+The testing is performed by exposing the door to 16 standard frequencies, ranging from 125 Hz up to 4000 Hz.
+The transmission loss values are then charted on a sound pressure level graph.
+The resulting curve is then compared to a standard reference contour.
 Acoustical engineers then fit these values with the coordinating Transmission Loss Curve to determine an STC rating.

 Not at all!
 When seeking an STC rating for a specific product, it is crucial to request the test report.
 The report will help you understand the testing parameters used to achieve that number.
 For example, you will often find rolling door manufacturers only posting the STC of the curtain.
 Don’t be fooled!
 Not only is this number higher than the STC of the whole assembly, it is irrelevant.

 Testing the curtain by itself does not show a real-life situation.
 Do you ever install just a curtain?
 No, when a rolling door is installed, there is also a header, guides, and a bottom bar.
 These components are required in the installation process and are also known to be the most vulnerable regarding sound, air passage, or the rolling door seal.